craftcms/nitro/README.md

 - `--permanent` permanently deletes a machine **(this is non-recoverable!)**

-To soft-destroy the `diesel` machine, so it is revcoverable later:
+To soft-destroy the `diesel` machine, so it is recoverable later:

 ```bash
 nitro machine destroy